 This gastronomic family-run retreat on Zealand’s Odsherred peninsula is a welcoming country house hotel with a charming staff.
 The 34 lodgings are divided among the main U-shaped 13th-century hilltop castle, one of the oldest buildings in Denmark, and an annex (which should be avoided).
 Most of the attractively furnished rooms feature private terraces with garden views, four-poster Hästens beds and baths stocked with Munkholm toiletries.
 Dining options include a Michelin-starred restaurant run by chef Claus Henriksen for “nature conscious,” seasonally inspired dishes, plus a cheerful bistro with modern furniture, lovely views and a simple menu.
 Other public areas include a beautiful chapel, a library and numerous reading lounges.
 Wine-tasting sessions, wild-mushroom foraging tours and flower-arranging, painting and yoga classes are available.
 Clay pigeon shooting can also be arranged.
 Tee times at the nearby Dragsholm Golf Club must be reserved in advance.

 Read the full review from our editors.

-Lowest Rate: Side-Building Double Room, $210; Editor’s Choice: Castle Double Room, $360.
+Lowest Rate: Small Castle Room, $340; Editor’s Choice: Large Castle Room, $550 (meal plan available).

 In order to offer you the highest level of service, online booking is currently not available.
 Please call Andrew Harper Travel at (800) 375-4685, or contact the hotel directly, for reservations.